 Seven SFPA member sawmills are recipients of the Sawmill Safety Award, recognizing outstanding safety records during 2016.

 SFPA lumber manufacturer members are considered for the award based on information submitted regarding occupational injuries and illnesses.
 Safety performance is judged by how each mill’s safety record stacks up against facilities with comparable lumber output throughout the year.
 Division I includes sawmills that produce 50 million board feet or less annually; Division II sawmills produce 51 to 150 million board feet; and Division III mills produce more than 150 million board feet.
-The nine sawmills being honored this year:
+The seven sawmills being honored this year:

 Weyerhaeuser Company – Zwolle, Louisiana

-Weyerhaeuser Company – Millport, Alabama
+Weyerhaeuser Company – Holden, Louisiana; Millport, Alabama